TrisPatt/heritage-housing-predictive-analytics/README.md

 3. Identify highest correlated features<br>
 Rationale:
-Using Pearson and Spearman correlation coefficients alongside PPS analysis, we will identify the features most strongly associated with sale price to prioritize them for further modeling and analysis
+Using Pearson and Spearman correlation coefficients alongside PPS analysis, we will identify the features most strongly associated with sale price to prioritise them for further modeling and analysis

 4. Visualize Relationships Between Sale Price and Key Features<br>
 Rationale: